jakefull/startup/README.md

 - NOTE: Sometimes you need to include this at the end of the body in case your code references HTML elements during initialization!
 - Also add  `onclick = "fxn()"` to buttons and forms so that your js is called.
 - Additionally, you can define multiple classes for a button element and create a class specifically for the javascript to discover the button.

+## Startup JS

+- the /g at the end of RegExp means to select every item, not just the first one that matches!
+- You can use the JS document to define needed variables and access them in the classes.